 Europe has a generally good train network which can get you to many resorts in little more time than it would take you by plane or road.
 In addition the trains generally run on time, especially in Switzerland, and they are comfortable.
 Even transferring between trains is remarkably hassle-free.
 And you don't get charged for bringing your gear.
-Or get frisked for changing trains.
+Or get frisked for going by rail.

 This web site is dedicated to those who choose the ecologically best transport option for skiing and snowboarding.
 The train.
 Your carbon footprint is roughly 15% of what it would be if you flew or drove.
 With winter sports in many areas at risk from climate change, that should give pause for thought.

 Even those of you who may choose to fly to the Alps may want to consider using the train for onward travel rather than have a long coach transit.
 Both Geneva airport and Zurich airport have train stations inside the airport, with good onward connections.
 It is also only a short hop on the regular and reliable bus route F to get from Innsbruck Airport to the main railway station, on bus line 2 from Salzburg Airport to the main station and on bus route 50 to get from Euroairport to Basel's main station.
 You should normally be at the station within half an hour, as in each case the buses usually run every ten minutes or so and take around a quarter of an hour.